QAnon, the latest conspiracy stunt that would anoint Trump as a hero

 It is much easier to just read news headlines, not take the trouble to verify sources or cry "Wolf!
 Wolf!" rather than to develop critical thinking about it.

 This kind of communication only fuels anxieties, fears and paranoia inherent in human beings, making them unable to distinguish the true from the false.
-That is why, in this situation, conspiracy theories such as QAnon find fertile ground on which to thrive.
+This is why, in this situation, conspiracy theories such as QAnon find fertile ground on which to thrive.

-U.S. Vice President Mike Pence With team members SWAT of Broward County, Fla., Nov.
+U.S. Vice President Mike Pence With team members SWAT of Broward County, Fla., on Nov.
 30, 2018; the man on the left of the image shows a red and black "Q," used as a symbol by QAnon conspiracy theorists.
 The photo was tweeted, removed, and then replaced in Pence's feed.